50 ways to promote your photography business

 It’s a great way to get your work in front of a large audience and strengthen your brand.

 Do something different, something that not one of your competitors does, or that no one else does better than you.
-There are endless ways to differentiate from your competitors, from your attitude towards clients, better offers, extra perks (offering polaroid prints or bringing a mini-printer to events).
-Find out what makes your clients tick, and what they currently love about you, and use that to further promote your photography business.
+There are endless ways to differentiate from your competitors, from your attitude towards clients, better offers, and extra perks (offering polaroid prints or bringing a mini-printer to events).
+Find out what makes your clients tick, and what they currently love about you.
+Use that to further promote your photography business.
 In the case of professional events photography, you can make an extra effort to send the edited photos in record time.
 Word-of-mouth promotion can work wonders for your business.

 Flipsnack is an online magazine maker that is very easy to use and helps you create stylish pricing lists, photo albums, portfolios and other magazine style publications, that are highly shareable.